-You will find many definitions on the web of what constitutes a strategic conversation, but here is the one that I think is the most potent.
+You will find many definitions of strategic conversations on the web, but here is the one that I think is the most potent.

 A strategic conversation has the potential to influence the future direction of an individual, an organization, a community, a society, or the world.